mik284/mik284/README.md

 - 🌱 I'm currently enhancing my software engineering proficiency by engaging in diverse frontend and backend projects.
 - 🥅 2024 Goals:
-- Learn new skills and build more.
+- Code, Eat and Sleep.
-- Contribute more to Open Source projects
+- Repeat the above.

 ---